Mike Bost: Health care

 At a March 2017 "telephone town hall," Bost spoke about health care with several constituents who criticized Obamacare.
 Bost expressed support for the new American Health Care Act, saying, "doing nothing is not an option."
 He promised the new bill did not portend a return to pre-Obama health care.
 "It's not intended to go back to what it was prior to the Affordable Care Act," Bost said.
 "We have to move forward because the system is collapsing."
 He also praised "plans to strip money from Planned Parenthood and shift it to local health departments that help with women's needs."
 On May 4, 2017, Bost voted for the act.

 Tax reform

 Bost voted for the Tax Cuts and Jobs Act of 2017, saying he believed the bill would enable businesses to compete globally and thereby improve the economy.
 The individual tax cuts expire in 2022.
 Bost wants to make them permanent.

 In December 2017, Bost signed a letter requesting that two education-related portions of the Internal Revenue code, one providing tuition breaks and the other incentivizing employees "to accept tax-free educational assistance from employers," be left unchanged in the new tax bill.
 The letter pointed out that seven out of ten college students graduate with student loan debt, which "harms our economy because it prevents many young adults from buying a house, purchasing a car or saving for retirement."

-Cannabis

-Bost has a "D" rating from marijuana legalization advocacy organization the National Organization for the Reform of Marijuana Laws (NORML) for his voting history regarding cannabis-related causes.

-Texas v.
-Pennsylvania

-In December 2020, Bost was one of 126 Republican members of the House of Representatives to sign an amicus brief in support of Texas v.
-Pennsylvania, a lawsuit filed at the United States Supreme Court contesting the results of the 2020 presidential election, in which Joe Biden defeated incumbent Donald Trump.
-The Supreme Court declined to hear the case on the basis that Texas lacked standing under Article III of the Constitution to challenge the results of an election held by another state.